Body odor: Medical conditions

 Osmidrosis or bromhidrosis is defined by a foul odor due to a water-rich environment that supports bacteria, which is caused by an abnormal increase in perspiration (hyperhidrosis).
-This can be particularly strong when it happens in the axillary region (underarms).
-In this case, the condition may be referred to as axillary osmidrosis.
-The condition can also be known medically as apocrine bromhidrosis, ozochrotia, fetid sweat, body smell, or malodorous sweating.
+Axillary osmidrosis, in the axillary region (underarms), can be particularly strong..
+The condition is also named medically as apocrine bromhidrosis, ozochrotia, fetid sweat, body smell, or malodorous sweating.
+An estimated 4.8% of people live with uncontrollable sweating; the International Hyperhidrosis Society (IHS) was founded in the US in 2003 to support them.

 Treatment

-If body odor is affecting a person's quality of life, then seeing a primary care physician may be helpful.
-A doctor could recommend prescription antiperspirants containing aluminum-chloride.
-This chemical agent helps temporarily block sweat pores which reduces the amount a person will sweat.
-Deodorant is another remedy for body odor.
-It specifically targets odor but will not reduce sweat.
-Deodorants are usually alcohol-based which fights off bacteria.
-Most deodorants contain perfumes which also help with masking odor.
-If someone is experiencing severe body odor, a doctor may recommend a surgical procedure called endoscopic thoracic sympathectomy.
-This surgery will cut nerves that control sweating.
-This surgery poses the risk of harming other nerves in the body.
+If body odor is affecting a person's quality of life consulting a physician may be helpful.
+A doctor could recommend prescription antiperspirants containing aluminum chloride, a chemical agent that helps temporarily block sweat pores, thereby reducing sweat production.
+Deodorant is another treatment for body odor; it reduces odor but does not reduce sweating.
+Deodorants usually contain alcohol, an anti-bacterial, and perfumes which help to mask odor.
+Severe body odor can be treated by endoscopic thoracic sympathectomy, a surgical procedure cutting nerves that control sweating, but with the risk of harming other nerves.

 Prevention

-Bathing daily with antibacterial soap reduces the amount of bacteria found on the skin.
-Shaving armpit hair allows for sweat to evaporate more quickly so it won't produce an odor.
-Applying deodorant or antiperspirant after showering which helps kill bacteria and prevent someone from sweating is helpful.
+Bathing daily with antibacterial soap reduces the amount of bacteria on the skin.
+Deodorant or antiperspirant applied after bathing may reduce further sweating.

 Trimethylaminuria (TMAU), also known as fish odor syndrome or fish malodor syndrome, is a rare metabolic disorder where trimethylamine is released in the person's sweat, urine, and breath, giving off a strong fishy odor or strong body odor.